openstack-archive/infra-manual/doc/source/creators.rst

 Creation of Tags
 ~~~~~~~~~~~~~~~~

+If your project is not handled by the OpenStack release team, you can
-For unofficial projects, you can allow the project-specific release
-team to create tags by adding a new section containing:
+allow the project-specific release team to create tags by adding a new
+section containing:

 .. code-block:: ini